EightSeven60/Mastermind/README.md

 -Currently the game can only run in fullscreen because of windows display scaling issues.

 -The code can be deduced from the save file.

+# The game is playable in this current state, though it's not very polished.
+Consider it in beta.
+May update in the future if I'm requested to or I feel like working on it.